Motorcycle Hand Signals

-Motorcycles are quite different from a traditional automobile.
-You’re on two wheels instead of four, riding on it instead of driving it, and you’re exposed to the elements without a means of any overhead protection.
-Aside from the obvious physical aspects, motorcycles can be a means of daily transportation, just like a car, truck, or SUV.
-These bikes have evovled over the years and now incorporate some of the features you would find in other vehicles.
-One thing that hasn’t changed is the use of hand signals.
-As a licensed driver, it is already required to know some of the basic hand signals but motorcycle riders have quite a few that can be used when riding solo or within a group.
-Granted, most motorcycles do have the proper indicator lights but it is still wise to be familiar with the hand signals.
-You never know what unexpected situations you may end up end.
-Your signaling lights may fail and you may be unaware of the problem.
-Using hand signals in conjunction with your indicator lights regularly, will ensure that you will always have a back up.
+These bikes have evolved over the years and now incorporate some of the features you would find in other vehicles.
+One thing that hasn’t changed is the use of motorcycle hand signals.
+As a licensed driver, it is already required to know some of the basic hand signals, but motorcycle riders have quite a few that can be used when riding solo or within a group.
+Granted, most motorcycles do have the proper indicator lights, but it is still wise to be familiar with the hand signals.
+You never know what unexpected situations you may end up in.

 MOTORCYCLE HAND SIGNALS